Dovetail Carpentry

 REGISTRATION

-The workshop is limited to six participants per section.
+The course is limited to six participants per section.
 Courses fill quickly.
 Once the course is full (first come, first served) we will add names to a waitlist.

 To stay in the loop regarding